Fisher matrix forecasts on the astrophysics of galaxies during the epoch of reionisation from the 21-cm power spectra: Simulating the 21-cm signal

 \subsection{N-body merger trees}

 We use the L210\_N4320 dark matter-only \textit{N}-body simulation of the \textit{Genesis} suite of simulations (Power et al. in prep).
-Containing $4320^3$ particles in a $210^3 ~h^{-3}$ Mpc$^3$ volume, the simulation has a mass resolution of $\sim5\times10^8 \oneh \Msun$.
+Containing $4320^3$ particles in a $210^3~h^{-3}$ Mpc$^3$ volume, the simulation has a mass resolution of $\sim5\times10^8~\oneh~\Msun$.
 L210\_N4320 was run with the \textsc{SWIFT} \citep{SWIFT} cosmological code, using the \textsc{VELOCIraptor} \citep{VELOCIRAPTOR} halo identifier and merger trees generated using \textsc{TreeFrog} \citep{TREEFROG}.
 The simulation consists of 120 snapshots between redshifts 30 and 5.

-In order to resolve haloes down to the atomic cooling limit at $z=20$, the L210\_N4320 simulation was augmented using the Monte-Carlo algorithm-based code $\dforest$ \citep{DARKFOREST} achieving an effective halo mass resolution of $\sim 2 \times 10^7 \oneh\Msun$ (\genpsim~of \citealt{Balu2022}). \dforest achieves this by sampling from a conditional halo mass function (HMF) that has been updated to match the HMFs from \textit{N}-body simulations.
+In order to resolve haloes down to the atomic cooling limit at $z=20$, the L210\_N4320 simulation was augmented using the Monte-Carlo algorithm-based code $\dforest$ \citep{DARKFOREST} achieving an effective halo mass resolution of $\sim 2 \times 10^7 ~\oneh~\Msun$ (\genpsim of \citealt{Balu2022}). \dforest achieves this by sampling from a conditional mass function based on the extended Press-Schechter theory \citep{EPS1, EPS2, EPS3} that has been modified to match the halo mass functions from \textit{N}-body simulations.
 These new low-mass haloes are introduced into the simulation volume and appended to the merger trees.
 Importantly, \dforest also assigns positions to these newly added haloes based on the local halo density field \citep{Ahn2015} and the linear halo bias \citep{Tinker2010}.
 For the rest of this work, we use $\genpsim$ as our fiducial simulation.